-BY-LAW NO. 7-2018
+BY-LAW NO. 77-2020

-Being a by-law of the Corporation of the Municipality of Thames Centre to govern the proceedings of council, boards and its committees; and to provide public notice of meetings.
+Being a by-law of the Corporation of the Municipality of Thames Centre to govern the proceedings of council, boards and its committees

 WHEREAS council of The Corporation of the Municipality of Thames Centre deems it desirable to enact a Procedural By-law to govern the calling, place and proceedings of council, boards and committees, pursuant to Section 238 of the Municipal Act.
-2001, as amended.